15251/gradecard/README.md

 6. In the CLI, choose `Update Views`
 7. Choose to update both sheets (`Dashboard` and `Scores`)
 8. Press enter when asked which students’ views to update: this indicates all students.
 The last 4 steps are the steps to do whenever you update the base card.
-This syncs all students’ views to match that of the base card.
+This syncs all students’ cards to match that of the base card.
 ### Emailing Students
+Now, go back to our Google sheet `Gradecard`.
 In the menu, under Extensions, you should be able to access Apps Script.
 If not, get it as an add-on.
 The code used to send emails to students is included below in case the script is not copied.

 ```
 function sendEmails() {